 - Food Video Academy – Brita and Lorena teach in an easy-to-understand way on how to shoot videos in natural light.
 They go out of their way and help their students with troubleshooting and are always ready to shoot new videos to support them.

 - Rachel Korinek’s Lightroom magic and composition essentials – This course helped me take my photography skills to the next level.

 - Matt Molen’s course on email marketing – This course will teach you the techniques on how to grow and nurture your email list.

 - Food Blogger Pro – This membership-based community has over 350 easy-to-understand videos that’ll teach you how to start, grow, and monetize your blog.
-I have been a member for over 3 years and even as a seasoned blogger, I am still able to get value out of it.
-Read my detailed review for Food Blogger Pro.
+I have been a member for over 4 years, and even as a seasoned blogger, I am still able to get value out of it.
+Read my detailed review of Food Blogger Pro.